Though behind the scenes, cybersecurity is a star in the media and entertainment industries

 With live streaming of sporting events and other in-demand content driving so much revenue, M&E organizations should regularly confer with their Internet Service Providers to assess the effectiveness of their DoS-mitigation capabilities.

 Media and entertainment brands thrive when they deliver a memorable customer experience filled with unique and relevant content, high social engagement and data-driven conversational commerce.
 Cybersecurity in the media and entertainment industries is also a key component to a winning experience in media and entrainment -- even if it happens away from the spotlight and behind the scenes.

-Join Verizon at NAB in Booth SU3605 for an ongoing series of presentations about 5G, security and other technology services designed to help you succeed.
 Click here to learn more about how we can support the media and entertainment industry.